ACMER S1 Laser Engraver Review – Ultra Sharp Engraving Under $150

 Fixing broken filament inside your Bambu Lab AMS can be tricky, especially with the original AMS that came with the P1 and X1 series printers.

-and did it save you from hours of frustration?
+Did this video help you, …and did it save you from hours of frustration?

 Please buy me a coffee or a spool of filament here: